The Mac Client User Interface

 3. Admin By Request suspends installation and checks the organization's portal settings.

-1. EPM > Settings > Mac Settings > Authorization > AUTHORIZATION:
+1. Endpoint Privilege Management > Settings > Mac Settings > Authorization > AUTHORIZATION:

 Authorization (i.e. approval) is not required, so installation can proceed.
 This is also the case when approval is required, but the app is pre-approved.

-2. EPM > Settings > Mac Settings > Endpoint > AUTHENTICATION:
+2. Endpoint Privilege Management > Settings > Mac Settings > Endpoint > AUTHENTICATION:

 Authentication is always required and the mode in this case is Confirm. so the following prompt is displayed and the user simply has to click OK to continue: